The 2024 Atlantic hurricane season is underway and lasts until Nov. 30. You can check here for hurricane season updates.

 It made landfall in northeastern Mexico on June 20 with max winds of 45 mph, bringing heavy rain, coastal flooding and wind impacts to northern Mexico and South Texas.
 It dissipated quickly later that day.

-Beryl is a hurricane in the Caribbean Sea.
-It made landfall on Carriacou Island in the southern Windward Islands on Monday, July 1 as a strong Category 4 storm with max winds of 150 mph.
-On Sunday, June 30, it became the earliest Atlantic Category 4 storm on record.
+It made its first of three landfalls on Carriacou Island in Grenada on Monday, July 1, as a strong Category 4 with max winds of 150 mph.
+It was the earliest Category 4 storm to make landfall in the Atlantic basin on record.

 Chris formed on late Sunday, June 30, becoming the third named storm of the season.
 It made landfall near Lechuguillas in the Mexican state of Veracruz early in the morning on Monday, July 1, bringing heavy rainfall to eastern Mexico.